dvera/riskreport/disease/index.md

 ---

-# VMRs by Disease
+# Most Predictive Biomarkers by Disease

-This section provides VMRs for each of the most predictive biomarkers for measuring the likelihood of getting a disease.
-These are provided as a reference for patients to compare their blood test results to.
-The data apply to clinically relevant age ranges for each disease.
+This section provides VMR™ values for our models' most predictive biomarkers in each of the seven categories listed below.
+The VMR values apply to clinically relevant age ranges for each disease.
+You can use them as a reference to compare your own blood test results, but it is imperative to review all interpretation and treatment decisions with your physician.

-At present, the seven (7) common age-related diseases explored in this report are All-Cause Mortality, Major Adverse Cardiac Events (MACE), Type 2 Diabetes (T2D), Dementia, Kidney/Renal Disease, Liver Disease, and Chronic Obstructive Pulmonary Disease (COPD), given their prevalence and individual impacts on aging and mortality.
-The table below can be used to link to a specific disease.

 - [Major Adverse Cardiac Events (MACE)](/disease//mace/)
 - [Type 2 Diabetes (T2D)](/disease/diabetes/)